Louisville Personal Injury Lawyer

 - Premises liability

 In the event that you are still unsure if you should take legal action in Kentucky against the person or persons who are to blame for causing your injuries, you can contact our office to learn more about what options are available to you for financial recovery in Louisville.

-Important Tort Laws to Know
+Important Personal Injury Laws to Know

 First, is the statute of limitations.
 This is essentially the deadline under which you have to file your claim.
 The Kentucky statute of limitations for personal injuries is one year from the date that you became injured or discovered your injury.
 If this deadline runs out, you will lose your chance to obtain the compensation you might have otherwise deserved.

 You also need to know about the state’s shared fault laws.
 Also known as comparative negligence, these laws say that if you have partially contributed to causing your injuries in some way, you still have the right to seek recovery of your damages from the primarily culpable party.
 The only downside to the comparative fault law is that anything you will be awarded will be reduced by your portion of shared fault.

 Recoverable Damages in Louisville Injury Claims